-An additional 50,000 rights with a fair value of \$44,500 (\$0.89 per performance right) were granted as performance rights to Sean Lambright in relation to STI commission due for the 2014-15 financial year with a grant date 25 August 2015.
-The performance rights have a 12 month vesting period from grant date and are automatically exercised upon completion of the vesting period.
+During the reporting period, an additional 50,000 rights with a fair value of \$44,500 (\$0.89 per performance right) were granted as performance rights to Sean Lambright in relation to STI commission due for the 2014-15 financial year with a grant date 25 August 2015.
+The performance rights have a 12 month vesting period from grant date and are automatically exercised upon achievement of the vesting conditions.